 Cooper Pest Solutions provides guaranteed elimination bed bugs services for residential homes in New Jersey and Eastern Pennsylvania.
 To be a candidate for our bed bug treatments, you need to meet the following requirements.

 If you are not the owner of your property, you need to have your landlord contact us for more information.
 Most apartment complexes and property managers already have a dedicated pest control company that they have contracts with.
 For that reason, we cannot work directly with a tenant without the landlord’s permission.
 To learn more about what to do when bed bugs are in your apartment, read our blog post here.

-There is a $125 consultation fee associated with the initial bed bug inspection.
-Our bed bug specialist will visit your home and spend about an hour, thoroughly inspecting for evidence of bed bug activity.
+Our bed bug specialist will visit your home for a free* inspection, and spend about an hour, thoroughly inspecting for evidence of bed bug activity.
 Our “No-Prep Philosophy” developed by our sister company BedBug Central conveniently allows bed bug inspections and treatments to take place without the homeowner spending countless hours preparing the home.